Pete Buttigieg's Success and Achievements in Timeline

 A closer look at the biggest achievements of Pete Buttigieg.
 Awards, milestones, and records that define success.

 Pete Buttigieg is an American politician and former naval officer.
 He served as the U.S. Secretary of Transportation from 2021 to 2025.
-Prior to this, he was the Mayor of South Bend, Indiana, from 2012 to 2020, earning him the moniker "Mayor Pete."
-A member of the Democratic Party, Buttigieg is a prominent figure in American politics.
+Before that, he was the mayor of South Bend, Indiana, from 2012 to 2020, gaining the moniker "Mayor Pete."
+A member of the Democratic Party, Buttigieg is a prominent figure in American politics, known for his relatively young age and his focus on infrastructure and policy.

 In 2000, Pete Buttigieg was selected as a delegate from Indiana to the United States Senate Youth Program.

-2000: First Prize in Profiles in Courage Essay Contest
+2000: First Prize in Essay Contest

 In 2000, Pete Buttigieg won first prize in the John F. Kennedy Presidential Library and Museum's Profiles in Courage essay contest.
+The subject was Bernie Sanders.

 November 2011: Elected Mayor of South Bend

-In November 2011, Pete Buttigieg was elected mayor of South Bend.
+In November 2011, Pete Buttigieg was elected mayor of South Bend, receiving 10,991 votes.

 2014: Aspen Institute Rodel Fellow

-November 2015: Elected to second term as mayor
+November 2015: Elected to Second Term as Mayor

-2015: Fenn Award Recipient
+2015: Recipient of the Fenn Award

-October 2019: Golden Heart Award for Outstanding Leadership and Public Service
+October 2019: "Golden Heart Award for Outstanding Leadership and Public Service"

 In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards, run by God's Love We Deliver.

-2019: Private investment in South Bend
+2019: Private Investment in South Bend

 August 2020: Equality Trailblazer Award